-- that are consistent, dependable, and stable? - Is the experimental procedure clearly described in the paper/report? - Other causes of fluctuation - Random errors: cannot be eliminated testing with more samples can help - Systematic errors: push the measured value into the same direction, caused by: - Measurement instruments

-- Participants: the recruitment process may filter participants unevenly • - Experimenter behavior: bias in spoken language during experiment - Prof. Jan Borchers: Designing Interactive Systems I (WS 15/16) 42
+- Can the experiment be replicated by other research teams in other locations and yield results that are consistent, dependable, and stable? - Is the experimental procedure clearly described in the paper/report? - Other causes of fluctuation - Random errors: cannot be eliminated testing with more samples can help - Systematic errors: push the measured value into the same direction, caused by: - Measurement instruments - Experimental procedures: not randomized, not counterbalanced, instructions are biased - Participants: the recruitment process may filter participants unevenly - Experimenter behavior: bias in spoken language during experiment - Environmental factors: physical environment might favor one treatment over others